aliaa-21/odin-recipes/README.md

 # odin-recipes
-first vproject for the odin project
+first project for the odin project